CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

       "success": true,
       "error_msg": "", // if "success" is false, "error_msg" stores the exception
       "data": {
-        "total_served_vehicles": 1047, // if "success" is false, here it returns -1
+        "total_served_vehicles": 1047, // if "success" is false, here it rethe replay of your intermediate results after your solution being evaluated.
+Here `mapbox token` and `yarn` are required.
+You can get a `mapbox token` by registering a mapbox account.turns -1
         "delay_index": 2.3582080966292374 // if "success" is false, here it returns -1
       }
     }